Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

 where $c_3=200$ (chosen empirically), $\mathcal{Q}=10I$ and $\mathcal{R}=I$.

 We run \cref{alg:main_CE} for $200$ iterations with $\rho=5\cdot 10^{-5}$ and $\eta=0.6$.
 A comparison between the angle and position trajectories of the MPC at iteration $0$ and iteration $200$ can be seen in \cref{fig:quad_state_trajectories}.
-Observe how the trajectories have effectively converged to the optimal ones (denoted in red in the top three plots, and in the lines with square markers in the bottom plot).
+Observe how the trajectories have effectively converged to the ones obtained with an omniscient controller that knows $\theta$ and uses a large prediction horizon $T$ (denoted in red in the top three plots, and in the lines with square markers in the bottom plot).
 From \cref{fig:quad_convergence}, we can see that the RLS procedure (using $\lambda=10^{-8}$) successfully learns the model (achieving an estimation error smaller than $1\%$ in about $40$ iterations), whereas the closed-loop cost decreases and approaches the best achievable.
 The convergence behavior is consistent with the one obtained if the model was known at iteration 0 (orange line in the plot above) thus validating our theoretical findings.

-To further assess the capabilities of the proposed algorithm, we repeated the experiment by augmenting the upper-level cost with a nonconvex term, namely $10^{-7}\sum_{t=0}^T \sum_{i=1}^4 \omega_i^3$, which penalizes the energy consumption associated with propeller usage.
+To further assess the capabilities of the proposed algorithm, we repeated the experiment by adding to the upper-level cost the nonconvex term $10^{-7}\sum_{t=0}^T \sum_{i=1}^4 \omega_i^3$, which penalizes the energy consumption associated with propeller usage.
 Unlike the previous example, the MPC formulation in this case does not account for this additional energy penalty in its cost function.
 Nevertheless, our algorithm achieves a closed-loop cost of 10594.67, compared to the optimal value of 10589.24, demonstrating that the proposed tuning method can produce effective MPC controllers even if the MPC cost function does not exactly match the upper-level objective.
 The closed-loop trajectories of the three Euler angles after training are shown in \cref{fig:quad_energy}.